Sudden wind storms can ascend across Mexico any time of year, but they are especially prevalent during seasonal changes.

 Arrival of the first autumnal wind storms tend to herald the end of the rain season, usually in October.
 As the weeks press-on from October through December, climates in places situated at higher altitudes can begin to get cool or cold, and the typically humid coasts and lowlands have their heat tempered, bringing comfortable warmth to Mexico’s low-lying regions.

-During the winter season, this mystical wind can bring cold-fronts —“nortes” as they are known colloquially— most of which tend linger a few days before passing, and granting a return of the temperate and agreeable winter climates Mexico is renowned for.
+During the winter season, this mystical wind can bring cold-fronts —“nortes” as they are known colloquially— most of which tend to linger a few days before passing, and granting a return of the temperate and agreeable winter climates Mexico is renowned for.

 When the season begins to turn again from winter to spring, Ehecatl returns in earnest, conveying warmer air flows, and bringing welcome relief from the long dry spells that characterize late spring—in the form of monsoon rains.
 Mexico City tends to experience plenty of windy days in March, helping to disperse the soiled air that accrues in the valley basin during the winter months and offering spectacular views of the surrounding mountains including the two majestic volcanoes which flank the capital.